 When you're ready for bed, slip on the headband, plug in your phone and launch the app.

 I found that it took a few nights to get used to wearing the headband - I couldn't decide whether I had it too tight or too loose.
-And although soft and comfortable, it's easy to feel a little like an escaped Dalek.
+And although soft and comfortable, it's easy to feel a little like

 After getting over the initial shock of waking up, it was exciting to see just how well I'd done at sleep.